ramiy/wordpress-comments-plugin/readme.txt

 * Add new "data-wp-v" attribute to track Spot.IM plugin version and WordPress version.
 * Update all embed codes using the new launcher script.
 * Update wrong ID used in "enale_seo" field.
+* Seperate the Spot.IM NewsFeed from Spot.IM Comments.
 * Fix Manual Sync to display error log only when error messages are not empty.
 * Fix Auto Sync when validating cron to check against all registered schedules, not only WordPress default schedules.
 * Remove default value of deprecated "plugin_secret" field.